MiddleRaster/MiddleRaster.github.io/TDD/cpp/BowlingGame/ArrayOfFrames/Step4.md

 We can fail this test in my favorite way:  by doing nothing.
 It fails with ```Assert failed.
 Expected:<20> Actual:<0>```.

-Next, write just enough code to pass both of these test, and click [Next](Step5.html)
+Next, write just enough code to pass both of these tests, and click [Next](Step5.html)